 This graph shows the support ratio for the Plan has generally increased over time.
-This graph shows that Delaware State Judiciary's support ratio is lower than a typical plan in the most recent years, indicating that the Plan is less mature, and that over the recent history, the Plan's ratio has grown at a slower rate than typical plans in this universe.
+This graph shows that Delaware State Judiciary's support ratio is slightly lower than a typical plan in the most recent years, indicating that the Plan is less mature.
+Over the previous decade, the Plan's ratio has grown at a slower rate than typical plans in this universe; most have increased at a faster rate the last two years.
 As of the most recent dates for which the full database is available, the Delaware State Judiciary support ratio is between the 25th to 50th percentiles among all plans in the database.